 In my last post, I explained how to map a keyboard key in Linux.
-In this post, I want to provide ideas on “How to survive American techno-imperialism”.
+In this post, I want to provide ideas on “How to survive the American techno-imperialism”.

 I am using a “Keychron K3 Pro” keyboard.
 Right of the space key there is a “Super” key to run the launcher (similar to windows key).
 Therefore the “Alt Right” key is missing and this makes creating umlauts more difficult.
 I am using the “Enlgish (int, with AltGr dead keys)” keyboard layout and pressing Alt Right+Shift Right+" gives me the ¨.
 Remapping a key in linux is very easy.